johnf/storybook-addon-jotai/README.md

 };
 ```

-You an write a story as like
+You can write a story as

 ```tsx
 import { withJotai } from 'storybook-addon-jotai';